Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README-National-Cloud.md

 When it comes to developing apps, developers can choose to configure their app to be either single-tenant or multi-tenant during app registration in the [Azure portal](https://portal.azure.com).

-- `Single-tenant` apps are only available in the tenant they were registered in, also known as their home tenant.
+- `Single-tenant` is for building line of business apps for users within your organization.
+These apps are only available to users that are in the same tenant as the app registration.

-- `Multi-tenant` apps are available to users in both their home tenant and other tenants where they are provisioned.
+- `Multi-tenant` Multi-tenant is for apps built by independent software vendors for any organization within a specific national cloud.
+These apps are available to users in any tenant where the app is provisioned by an administrator or consented by a user.

 For more information about apps and tenancy, see [Tenancy in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps)

 For more information about how the protocols work in this scenario and other scenarios, see the [Authentication Scenarios for Azure AD](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/) document.